Ayman-ing/Gym/README.md

 #### Video Demo:  https://youtu.be/cIlpgGeqMJo
 #### Description:
-So this is my cs50 final project , it's a local web application where I tried to practice what I learned during this course journey. so first I started by desinging my databbase using looping as same as I learned in my university trying as much as pssible to avoid redondancy by using the normalization process.
+So this is my cs50 final project , it's a local web application where I tried to practice what I learned during this course journey. so first I started by desinging my databbase using looping as I learned in my university trying as much as possible to avoid redondancy by using the normalization process.

 <img src=image.png>
 Then I tried to set up phpliteadmin on my local server as I liked it  from the last week (flask) which was a little bit challenging specially I'm not a familiar with ubuntu (I installed wsl on my windows).